tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 1. A DNS message, which is either a Query or Response, depending on context.
 1. Padding of arbitrary length which MUST contain all zeros.

-They are encoded encoded using the following structure:
+They are encoded using the following structure:

 ~~~
 struct {